rwblickhan/astro-rwblickhan.org/src/content/newsletters/index-full-of-in-jokes-which-most-readers-probably-skip-over.md

 It’s a very, very Russellcore book.

 It has multi-page-long exposition of Maxwell’s Demon and the connection between information and entropy.
+It has a page-long discussion of Remedios Varo’s [“Bordando el manto terrestre”](https://historia-arte.com/obras/bordando-el-manto-terrestre), one of my favorite art pieces ever.
 It has a made-up Puritan sect from the English Civil War and prominently features the Thurn-und-Taxis postal monopoly of the Holy Roman Empire.
 It starts as a light-hearted, indeed frivolous, comedy, and slowly devolves into paranoia that there might be _something_, vaster than any of us understand, hidden just out of sight, as the ominous muted-posthorn symbol and acronym W.A.S.T.E. start appearing everywhere.
 It has long stretches of beautiful prose to say, basically, “Oedipa was feeling nostalgic.”
 I loved it.
 I loved loved loved loved it.
 But I also suspect most people I recommend it to will be put off by it.
 Oh well — at 150 short pages, it’s worth a try.

 :::aside{.note}
 Radiohead loves this novel too!
 Their online store is called W.A.S.T.E.
 I strongly suspect Wes Anderson does too — _Grand Budapest Hotel_ also has a plot that can basically be summed up as “someone unexpectedly inherits an estate and gets wrapped up in a conspiracy involved the Thurn-und-Taxis family.”